 - November: Phishing defense and reporting workflows

-- December: Safe holiday shopping and travel security tips
+- December: Safe holiday shopping and travel security

 - January: Password hygiene and MFA adoption